LINSMARIYA/LINSMARIYA/README.md

 -->
 # LINSMARIYA
 ### Hi there 👋
-### Its a great Day...
+### Hope you have a great time...

-- 🔭 I’m currently working on Frontend development
+- 🔭 I’m a React developer .
+- I have expertise in working on a fintech application using Next js , tailwind css , typescript and consuming REST apis and graphQL apis.
+- I am always up for new chalenges , currently trying to learn about backend.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning how to create a backend applications using express js , mongoose and node js.
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with study materials
-- 💬 Ask me about C,Java ,UI/UX , Bootstrap
+- 💬 Ask me about C,Java ,UI/UX , Bootstrap , HTML , CSS , tailwind CSS , typescript .
 - 📫 How to reach me: linsmariya124@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Its good to brush up skills...wait not...waste not.